TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Experiments

 Here, we select the next location prediction task as an example to demonstrate the efficiency of designs of agentic workflow and the effects of various LLMs in Table~\ref{tab:agent-efficiency} and Table~\ref{tab:ablation}.
 During the experiment,we select DeepMove as the default specialized model for next location prediction task.

 Table~\ref{tab:agent-efficiency} compares the execution efficiency of \textit{TrajAgent} implemented by different LLMs, across each stages in the trajectory modelling workflow.
 We can observe that Qwen2-72B and GPT-4o-mini demonstrate the highest success rates (i.e., Succ.) across key stages such as Data Extraction, Processing, and Data/Model Selection, with over 90\% success in each.
-They also excel in Joint Optimization, with success rates of 94\% and 96\%, resulting in superior Acc@5 scores of 0.4333 and 0.3724 respectively.
 In contrast, models like Gemma-2-9B and LLama3-8B struggle with lower processing and data selection success rates, which results in reduced overall performance.
 Their weaker performance in key optimization stages, especially in parameter selection, reflects their limitations in effectively supporting TrajAgent.
 These results show that TrajAgent’s efficiency is strongly influenced by the base LLM, with high-performing models like Qwen-72B and GPT-4o-mini significantly enhancing its capabilities.
-To fully realize TrajAgent’s potential, it is essential to improve the LLM performance in data augmentation and parameter optimization, as many LLMs currently struggle in these aspects, which is the important future direction of \textit{TrajAgent}.

-To assess the effectiveness of the key components in \textit{TrajAgent}, we conducted an ablation study using execution efficiency as the evaluation criterion.
-Specifically, we examined the framework by isolating two main designs: the memory unit and the reflection mechanism, resulting in two variants: 1) \textbf{w/o Reflection}, where the reflection mechanism is removed, and 2) \textbf{w/o Memory}, where the memory unit is excluded.
-Additionally, it is important to note that GPT-4o-mini was used as the base LLM for all variants of \textit{TrajAgent} in this study.
+We conducted an ablation study by isolating two main designs: the memory unit and the reflection mechanism, resulting in two variants: 1) \textbf{w/o Reflection}, where the reflection mechanism is removed, and 2) \textbf{w/o Memory}, where the memory unit is excluded.
 The experimental results are presented in Table~\ref{tab:ablation}.
 We can find that: 1) Removing either component leads to average performance declines, with the memory unit being especially critical for maintaining execution efficiency.
-For example, removing the memory unit causes significant drops in accuracy for both Data Augmentation (DA) and Parameter Optimization (PO), underscoring its essential role in these processes.
 2) Interestingly, removing a component occasionally results in slight increases in success or accuracy, suggesting that some components may introduce overhead or complexity in specific stages.
 Overall, the combined use of the memory and reflection mechanisms is crucial for optimizing \textit{TrajAgent}'s performance.